-Florida is so much more than just Disneyworld.
+Florida is so much more than just Orlando and its key attraction, Disneyworld.
 Look around, and you’ll find that there are countless places to visit in Florida that are endlessly fascinating and beautiful.

 1. Florida Keys / Key West